picobellobv/ephos.github.io/_posts/2017-9-10-VSCode-Debugging-CondBreakPoint.md

 tags: [editor, powershell]
 ---

+## Louie, I Think This is the Beginning of a Beautiful Debugging Session.

 We all know that conditional love is a bad thing, sometimes conditional contracts depending on which side you're on.
 There is however *one* conditional thing we are going to talk about today that is great...
 Conditional breakpoints in Visual Studio Code debugging!